 We are smack in the middle of Spring Break so this week’s Craft Lightning theme of “Busy Bag” could not be more perfectly planned!
 The idea is to make a project that will keep kids occupied for 15 minutes or less so that parents can jump in the shower or finish that much needed morning cup of coffee.
 This Cardboard Basket Weaving tutorial is perfect because you can scale the template down to make a small bowl that can come together quickly or keep it large to take up even more time!

 This post contains affiliate links for your convenience and to assist in the maintenance of this site.

 Super Easy Cardboard Basket Weaving

 - Kraft paper

 - Kid-safe Sewing Needle

 Step One.
-Use either a cutting machine (Silhouette is my fav!) or a sharp pair of scissors to cut the Cardboard Basket Weaving template from thin cardboard.
-I used Silhouette Chipboard but a cereal box would work well too.
+Use either a cutting machine (I love my Cricut Maker!) or a sharp pair of scissors to cut the Cardboard Basket Weaving template from thin cardboard.
+I suggest using Cricut Kraftboard but a cereal box would work well too.
 Remember to scale the template down if you want a project that takes less than 15 minutes.
 Also, I’m not counting this step toward the 15 minute stopwatch since I usually just have a bunch of these store away until needed.